w154594742/kiro-account-manager/README.md

 3. Login with Google, GitHub, or BuilderId
 4. Manage your Kiro accounts with ease!

-## 🔨 Build from Source (Fork Users)

-If you want to build the application yourself:

-1. **Fork** this repository to your account
-2. Go to **Actions** tab and enable workflows
-3. Click **"Build (Fork)"** workflow on the left
-4. Click **"Run workflow"** button to start building
-5. Wait ~15 minutes for the build to complete
-6. Download artifacts from the completed workflow run

-> ⚠️ Self-built versions are unsigned by default.
-Windows will show a security warning during installation.
->
-> 💡 To enable code signing, add these secrets to your fork: `TAURI_SIGNING_PRIVATE_KEY` and `TAURI_SIGNING_PRIVATE_KEY_PASSWORD`
->
-> ⚠️ The "Release" workflow is for the author only (requires private repo access).
-Fork users should use "Build (Fork)" workflow instead.

 ## ❓ FAQ

 **Q: Login failed?**